joriatyBen/spotify_mcp/README.md

 # 🎵 Spotify MCP

-A cozy little tool that brings together your Spotify playlists and music recommendations from Reddit.
+A handy little tool that combines a Spotify playlist with music recommendations from Reddit.

 ## What is this?

-Spotify MCP is a personal music assistant that helps you:
+Spotify MCP is a personal music assistant that helps:

-- 🎧 Browse your Spotify playlists
+- 🎧 Browse a Spotify playlist
 - 🔍 Discover new music recommendations from Reddit communities
 - 💬 Chat with Claude AI about music and get personalized suggestions